Create Buffers (Standard Feature Analysis)

 (Optional)

-• No dissolve Overlapping areas are kept.
+• No dissolve Overlapping areas will be kept.
 This is the default.

-• Dissolve overlapping areas Overlapping areas are combined.
+• Dissolve overlapping areas Overlapping areas will be combined.

 String